ovotech/avro-mock-generator/README.md

 - All logical types
   - including custom logicalTypes using the `options` parameter.
 If a `logicalType` is missing a generator, data will be generated matching the underlying `type`.
 - All complex types
-  - Note that for `enum` and `union` types, the first element of the array will always be chosen.
-This allows the caller to drive the behaviour of the generator to return the expected type
+  - Note that for `enum` types, the first element of the array will always be chosen.
+- Type Alias

 **Partial support for namespaces**.
 Only union types are namespaced, unconditionally.

-**Aliases** are not currently supported.

 ## Contributing